mui/material-ui/docs/src/pages/components/menus/menus.md

 {{"demo": "pages/components/menus/BasicMenu.js"}}

+## Desktop menu

+In desktop viewport, padding is increased to give more space to the menu.

+{{"demo": "pages/components/menus/DesktopMenu.js", "bg": true}}

+## Dense menu

+For the menu that has long list and long text, use `dense` to reduce the padding (this property only affect desktop viewport).

+{{"demo": "pages/components/menus/DenseMenu.js", "bg": true}}

 ## Selected menu

 If used for item selection, when opened, simple menus places the initial focus on the selected menu item.